jannichorst/ressources/README.md

 Automatically create a Pydantic model from a JSON

-**Tags:** Python, Typing, Pydantic, JSON
+**Tags:** Python, Typing, Pydantic

 ---

 ## [Generative AI](./learning.md)

-Resources for beginners to learn about generative AI by Microsoft and Deeplearning.ai & Andrew Ng.
+Resources for beginners to learn about Generative AI from Microsoft and Deeplearning.ai & Andrew Ng.

 **Tags:** Generative AI, Beginners, Microsoft, Deeplearning.ai, Andrew Ng